VB에서 VC DLL을 호출 할때 호출 규약 오류 때문에 DLL을 찾을수 없다고 메세지를 띄울 때 처리하는 방법입니다.

 }

 VC++: Set project options using Project\Settings.
 On the C/C++ tab, select the Code Generation category.
 Then change Calling Convention to __stdcall.
 VC++: Select Build\Set Active Configuration.
 Select the Release configuration.
 Repeat step 4 to make the options apply to the release configuration in addition to the debug configuration.
 Use Build\Set Active Configuration to reselect the debug configuration if desired.
+VC++: Build the project (press F7 or use the Build menu).
+This creates the DLL file.

 VB: In your Visual Basic program, declare the DLL function using the DLL file's full path name.
 The function's name in the DLL file has been slightly mangled by VC++.
 The name is an underscore, followed by the name you gave it, followed by "@", followed by the number of bytes in the function's argument list.
 In this example the name is _MyCFunc@4 because the function takes one 4 byte argument (a long integer).